twigphp/Twig/doc/intro.rst

 You have multiple ways to install Twig.
 If you are unsure what to do, go with the tarball.

-Installing grom the tarball release
+Installing from the tarball release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Download the most recent tarball from the `download page`_